Retiring or turning in a licence

 If you've lost a loved one, please be aware that their driver's licence, identification card, or BC Services card should be cancelled.

-When you're ready, bring the death certificate and driver's licence to any
+When you’re ready, bring the death certificate or a photocopy of it along with the driver’s licence to an ICBC driver licensing office, or send them by mail.

 ICBC Licensing Unit